 As most readers will know, we have been steering our clients away from review sites for some time now.
 Mostly because they have significant disadvantages when compared with professional review management.

-Your business wants...
+Your business wants (and needs)...

 - review links in the Google knowledge panel

-But professional review managers like HelpHound have another role to play as well - we are here to prevent our clients from doing themselves harm.
+But professional review managers like HelpHound have another role to play as well - we are here to prevent our clients from unwittingly doing themselves harm.

 Look at this example: